 As a patient of record if you have an emergency after office hours you can leave a message on our emergency hotline, and the dentist on call will return your call again usually within 30 minutes.

-Our strong commitment to you is that if you have a dental emergency you will be well taken care for at our office.
+Our strong commitment to you is that if you have a dental emergency, you will be well taken care of at our office.